creationix/howtonode.org/articles/haml-for-javascript.markdown

 You can find the [source code][] of the code in these examples on GitHub.

-Also this blog itself is powered by `haml-js`.
+Also, this blog itself is powered by `haml-js`.
 You can see the [templates here][] and the [engine here][].

 ## Using jquery-haml

-My other HAML project, [jquery-haml][] is a different beast altogether.
-Instead of parsing real HAML syntax and generating HTML text, it takes a JSON structure and don-builds from it.
+My other HAML project, [jquery-haml][], is a different beast altogether.
+Instead of parsing real HAML syntax and generating HTML text, it takes a JSON structure and dom-builds from it.
 There is nothing stopping you from using the text-to-text `haml-js` in a browser and inserting it into the DOM using `innerHTML`, but you can't get at the nodes as they're created because it's all done behind closed doors by the browser.

 Here is a simple example of the `jquery-haml` syntax: